open/close all foldersFighter and Glass Cannon

 - In Betrayal at Krondor, Gorath and Owyn.
 The former is a badass centuries old dark elf chieftain, the latter is a scrawny human boy magician.

-- The Reyvateils in Ar tonelico series.
-The Sword and Sorcerer trope is a plot point because the Reyvateils are empowered by their love for their warrior and, in the first game, a Reyvateil without a partner could be discriminated against.
+- The Reyvateils in the EXA_PICO series.
+The trope is a plot point because the Reyvateils are empowered by their love for their warrior and, in the first game, a Reyvateil without a partner could be discriminated against.